Tak-Iwamoto/ptera/docs/utils.md

 ## isAfter

-Check the DateTime instance is in the future
+Check the datetime is in the future

 ```typescript
 datetime("1992-01-01").isAfter(); // false